ODIM-Project/ODIM/README.md

 ## 2. Installing the resource aggregator for ODIM, the Generic redfish (GRF) plugin, and the Unmanaged Rack Plugin (URP)
-This section provides a step-by-step procedure for deploying ODIMRA, GRF plugin, and URP.
+This section provides a step-by-step procedure for deploying ODIMRA, the GRF plugin, and URP.

-**IMPORTANT**:
+Following are some important points to consider before starting the deployment:
-  - All configuration parameters are set to default values in the configuration files for ODIMRA and GRF plugin.
+  - All configuration parameters are set to default values in the configuration files for ODIMRA and the GRF plugin.
-  - The following ports are used for deploying ODIMRA, GRF plugin, and URP:
+  - The following ports are used for deploying ODIMRA, the GRF plugin, and URP:
     45000, 45001, 45003, 45101-45110, 9092, 9082, 6380, 6379, 8500, 8300, 8302, 8301, 8600
-    Ensure that the above ports are not in use.
+    > **NOTE:** Ensure that the above ports are not in use.
-  - The following users are created and added to group ids automatically when the certificates are generated during deployment.
+  - The following users are created and added to group Ids automatically when the certificates are generated during the deployment.

     |User Id| Group Id|
 	-----|---------|